ITrustNumbers/Advance_Regression_Model_Stacking_Kaggle/README.md

 ### Removed Skew in Feature Distribution

-> There was Skew in almost 50% of the Features and some Features had Large amount of it and Hence, Skew as Removed by Using Box Cox Tranformation with Lamda = 0.15 and The Threshold was choosen to be Skew > 0.75
+> There was Skew in almost 50% of the Features and some Features had Large amount of it and Hence, Skew as Removed by Using Box Cox Tranformation with Lamda = 0.15 and The Threshold was chosen to be Skew > 0.75

 ![Skewed Features](https://github.com/ITrustNumbers/Advance_Regression_Model_Stacking_Kaggle/blob/master/_Images/Skewed_Feat.png)